Daiwa Infinity MT X45 Review

 Who’s it ideal for

-The Infinity X45 is a premium rod that is suited for more experienced anglers.
+The Infinity MT X45 is a premium rod that is suited for more experienced anglers.
 It is designed and made with distance casting in mind, especially the 3.75lb test curve version.
 The 3.25lb test curve is a great all-round rod but is still capable of achieving casts of up to 150 yards+.

 Experienced carp anglers will really appreciate the quality of the materials used in manufacturing this rod, however, you do pay a premium price for this.